KenSciResearch/fairMLHealth/README.md

 # fairMLHealth
-Tools and tutorials for evaluation of fairness and bias in healthcare applications of machine learning models.
+Tools and tutorials for evaluating bias in healthcare machine learning.

 ## New in Version 1.0.0!
 We've reorganized library to make things more intuitive and added some useful new features: